skypjack/uvw/README.md

 Handles represent long-lived objects capable of performing certain operations while active.
 Requests represent (typically) short-lived operations performed either over a handle or standalone.

-The following sections will explain in short what it means to initialize and terminate those kinds of resources.
+The following sections will explain in short what it means to initialize and terminate these kinds of resources.

 ###### Handles

 Initialization is usually performed under the hood and can be even passed over, as far as handles are created using the `Loop::resource` member method.
-On the other side, handles keep themselves alive until one explicitly close them.
+On the other side, handles keep themselves alive until one explicitly closes them.
 Because of that, leaks are possible if users simply forget about a handle.
 Thus the rule quickly becomes *always close your handles*.
 It's simple as calling the `close` member method on them.

 ###### Requests

 Usually initialization is not required for requests objects.
 Anyway, the recommended way to create a request is still the `Loop::resource` member method.
 Requests will keep themselves alive as long as they are bound to unfinished underlying activities.
-This means that users have not to explicitly discard a request.
+This means that users have not to discard explicitly a request.
 Thus the rule quickly becomes *feel free to make a request and forget about it*.
-It's simple as calling a member method.
+It's simple as calling a member method on them.

 ##### The Loop and the Resource